-If an applicant family submits a hardship request and receives approval to port out prior to their initial 2-year lease anniversary, HABC will determine if the applicant is eligible for participation in the HCV Program, and whether the applicant is income eligible in the jurisdiction for which the applicant wishes to move.
+Applicant families requesting to port-out of HABC's jurisdiction must meet all eligibility criteria set forth by HABC.
+HABC will determine if the applicant is eligible for participation in the HCV Program, and whether the applicant is income eligible in the jurisdiction for which the applicant wishes to move.
 If the applicant family meets all HCV eligibility criteria but is not income eligible in the area to which the family wishes to move, HABC will inform the family they may not move to that area with continued assistance.
 However, the applicant family may lease a unit in HABC's jurisdiction if the family remains eligible for HCV assistance (including income eligible) in HABC's jurisdiction.